mmw08/GenomeAssembly_DNA_CodeBreaker/README.md

 **Usage**
 The script is designed to be run from the command line with the following syntax:

-reads_file: Path to the file containing DNA reads.
+reads_file: Path to the file containing DNA reads.<br>
-reference_file: Path to the file containing the reference DNA sequence.
+reference_file: Path to the file containing the reference DNA sequence.<br>
 Mismatch_Flag: Specify whether to consider mismatches in the reads (Y for yes, N for no).

 ## De Bruijin use